FarronF/limerick-council-meetings/meetings/2023/09/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 17th July 2023.md

 Centre 30 km/h Speed Limit Bye-Laws until the September Plenary Meeting as carried, and

-it was agreed that a Workshop would be arranged.---
+it was agreed that a Workshop would be arranged.
+---
 9

 (b)